PeppeTll/React-automated-component/README.md

 # React-auto-component

-"The `React-auto-component` package is a powerful script that allows you to effortlessly generate React components in both JSX and TSX (TypeScript) formats, using a simple command-line interface.
+The `React-auto-component` package is a powerful script that allows you to effortlessly generate React components in both JSX and TSX (TypeScript) formats, using a simple command-line interface.
 Say goodbye to manual component creation and embrace the efficiency of automatic component generation!

 To use the script, provide the following parameters: